 So if you missed the first day of school gift for the teacher, October is a great month for a little treat.

-When I was teaching public school, some of my favorite things to receive were Expo markers, fine tip Sharpies, and any other nerdy desk accessories like post-it notes and mechanical pencils.
+When I was teaching public school, some of my favorite things to receive were Expo markers, flair pens, and any other nerdy desk accessories like post-it notes and mechanical pencils.

 I also loved getting candy I could eat stealthily throughout the day like caramel M&Ms or Milk Duds.

 This is a fantastic service project for kids because they love creating stuff anyways.